A journey round my father: methodological notes on an archaeological sensibility

 In historiography, time is typically conceived as container, filled with things, events.
 In contrast, our (archaeological) experiences of things engender time itself.

 In the rooms of the house left by my father, the gathering of things now prompts.
-A model-in-the-making and yet to be realized, a care-worn garden with a decades old vine in a shattered glasshouse, a calendar of anticipated events on the wall, records kept of prescribed medicines, photos of moments spanning decades and many places, curated cared-for memorabilia, upcycled ship’s parts, a standard lamp of style circa 1960s, CDs and DVDs ranging in date of manufacture from the 90s to the present, in music and film from medieval to contemporary 2024.
+A model-in-the-making and yet to be realized, a care-worn garden with an old vine in a shattered glasshouse, a calendar of anticipated events on the wall, records kept of prescribed medicines, photos of moments spanning decades and many places, curated cared-for memorabilia, upcycled ship’s parts, a standard lamp of style circa 1960s, CDs and DVDs ranging in date of manufacture from the 90s to the present, in music and film from medieval to contemporary 2024.
 And more.

 I return, and the gathering of things, not unfamiliar to me over the years, and offering many items that connect with my own memories, prompts engagement.
 That might suggest scenarios — holidays and trips to see us in California; old photos of friends I do not recognize.
 Time is only incidentally evident here as sequential date (immersed in his home, I actually cared not about exact dates).
 Instead there is mélange, fluid and bubbling, percolating, intermingling specific temporalities.
 The ephemeral receipt, the heirloom clock — these are horizons of discontinuous actualities, then AND now.
 This next to that.
 And with reference to what?
 His memories, their associations.
 My mother’s too, now long gone 25 years since.
-They are more than he ever made of them; they are not just traces and vestiges of other experiences but things hold their own pastness and possibilities, potentials and futurity.
+They are more than he ever made of them; they are not just traces and vestiges of other experiences but things that hold their own pastness and possibilities, potentials and futurity.
 What becomes of what was.

 In this they are more-than-human memory; they are transgressive, unlimited, uncontained.
 The gathering is irreducible to definitive attribution.
 It’s an archive of sorts, testament to accumulation and duration, overflowing with potential, if one chooses to pay attention and seek the associations.
 Vital and animated.
 And it is fragile, fragmentary, only ever temporary.
 This is not a past-for-all-time.
 Nothing lasts in the end.
 The gathering will disperse, be dispersed — family members have made their choices and have already taken things away; there will be gifts to charity, house clearance, recycling, landfill.